Stock Market Today: Stocks Drift and Yields Ease After Poor Retail Sales Report - ExBulletin

 In overseas stock markets, the Nikkei 225 index rose 1.2% after Japan said its economy contracted for a second straight quarter.
 It fell behind Germany to become the world's fourth-largest economy, and that weakness raised hopes that Japan's central bank could keep interest rates very low.

 The United Kingdom also reported a slowdown in its economy for a second consecutive quarter.
-The FTSE 100 index in London edged up 0.1%, while shares rose slightly more in Europe.
+The FTSE 100 index in London rose 0.3%, while shares rose slightly more in Europe.

 AP Business writers Matt Ott and Elaine Kurtenbach contributed.